 *Know that these are templates for your reference only – all applications and relevant materials must be submitted online through the grants portal.*

-Arts Residencies in Schools Grants support individual teaching artists based in Montgomery County, MD trained in curriculum-based art techniques to serve students from communities that have traditionally received insufficient resources and that have limited access to arts education experiences throughout the school year.
-Teaching artists are required to collaborate with a classroom teacher to develop an arts program for students during the school day.
+Arts Residencies in Schools Grants support individual teaching artists based in Montgomery County, MD trained in curriculum-based art techniques to serve students from communities that have traditionally received insufficient resources and that have limited access to arts education throughout the school year.
+Grantees are required to collaborate with a classroom teacher to develop an arts program for students during the school day.
 The program must benefit students in a public or non-public elementary, middle, or high school located in Montgomery County, MD.
-5 teaching artists received FY21 awards within this category.
+Six teaching artists received FY22 awards within this category.

-Grant funds will be used for a virtual cartooning residency during which 4th grade students at Glenallan Elementary School will work with Leila Cabib to write and illustrate their own original fairy tales in graphic novel format.
-The students’ artwork will be displayed on the school’s website.
+Grant funds will be used for two virtual cartooning residencies at Glenallan Elementary School, during which 3rd grade students will write and illustrate their own original fables in graphic novel format.
+The students’ artwork will be displayed at the school and on the school’s website.